hulyak/react-tutorial/docs/doc3.md

 ## 3. useEffect with a Non-empty Dependency Array

 The last analogy is the real-life scenario, we have a car and we need to buy gas, change the oil, etc. We depend on other stuff to start our car.
-So, we need to update/refill gas to drive the car.
+So, we need to refill gas to drive the car.

 ![img](../static/img/car3.gif)